 The prospect of joining a yoga class for the first time can be quite daunting.
 Here we will try to answer some common questions and put right some common misconceptions.

 There is no need to book a place in advance.
 We have quite a large hall and we’ll always find a space for you.
 There are also no rules about how often you should come.
 You will benefit most from a regular practice.
 Once a week to begin with is fine.
 When you are inspired by your journey into yoga, you may want to do more.
-We have vouchers for 4 classes within one month that give you a small discount to help your commitment.
+We have vouchers for 5 classes within two months that give you a small discount to help your commitment.